RedBearAK/xwaykeyz/UPGRADE_FROM_XKEYSNAIL.md

 Both `Alt-0` and `Alt-1` will now be silently ignored.

-## Rewriting your config using the new Keyszer APIs
+## Rewriting your config using the new xwaykeyz APIs

 Key things to remember:

 - Lose the verbose `define_` prefix
 - Every modmap and keymap must now be named
 - Conditions are optional and passed using the `when` named argument
-- Contitions are now all passed a context object (see the `README`)
+- Conditions are now all passed a context object (see the `README`)

 **timeout**